angular/components/src/cdk/datetime/datetime.md

 ```

 ### `CdkDatepicker` Component
-The `CdkDatepicker` component facilitates use of any datepicker structure for date components and provides a foundation
-which more concrete datepicker implementations can be built upon.
-The `CdkDatepicker` abstracts out communication
+The `CdkDatepicker` lets you create a datepicker with a custom calendar.
+The `CdkDatepicker` abstracts out
-between a custom calendar implementation and an input where the users can type dates.
-The `CdkDatepicker` can be used
+communication between a custom calendar implementation and an input where the users can type dates.
-to create more concrete datepickers by supplying a calendar that you want the `CdkDatepicker` component to work with.

-#### Using a `CdkDatepicker`
+#### Supported features for `CdkDatepicker`
 A `CdkDatepicker` deals with providing a uniform datepicker amongst different datepicker implementations.
 Whenever a
 directive needs to read datepicker information, the `CdkDatepicker` will provide the properties needed.
 Users will be
 able to flexibly utilize the `CdkDatepicker` to custom create their own datepicker or calendar.